akirawisnu/QuastineTime/README.md

 It runs entirely offline, uses a bundled FFmpeg, and can be distributed as a single Windows .exe that requires no admin privileges.

 ✨ Features

-🎙️ Audio transcription using OpenAI Whisper (CPU-based)

-🧠 Text preprocessing and stopword handling (NLTK)
+🎙️ Audio transcription using OpenAI Whisper (CPU-based) 🧠 Text preprocessing and stopword handling (NLTK)

 📊 Automatic generation of:

-Transcription text
+- Transcription text

-Summary files
+- Summary files

-Statistics outputs
+- Statistics outputs

-🌐 Local web interface (Flask)

-🔒 Fully offline after installation

-🚫 No system FFmpeg installation required

-🖥️ Works on locked-down laptops (no admin access)
+Local web interface (Flask), Fully offline after installation, No system FFmpeg installation required and Works on locked-down laptops (no admin access)

-🧩 Architecture Overview
+# Architecture Overview
 User Browser
    ↓
 Local Flask Server (127.0.0.1)